-Loans and advances, amounts due from other banks and amounts due from the Head Office and other branches are neither past due nor impaired.
+Amounts due from other banks and amounts due from the Head Office and other branches are neither past due nor impaired.

 Risk limit control and mitigation policies

 The Bank manages limits and controls concentrations of credit risk wherever they are identified in particular, to individual counterparties and groups, and to industries and countries.